The Floured Table

 A dark, deliciously moist chocolate olive oil bundt cake drizzled with a silky, rich chocolate ganache.
 The cake batter is easy to make by hand, and includes olive oil, sour cream, freshly brewed coffee and nutty rye flour.
 It's not too sweet and packed full of chocolate flavor.

-This cake first came about when I was testing recipes for a bundt cake with oil for an olive oil brand.
-I wanted to explore completely replacing the butter in a cake with olive oil.
-While I am happy to eat most any homemade cake, I find that cakes made with oil are often my favorites, at least in terms of their texture.
+While I'm happy to eat most any homemade cake, I find that cakes made with oil are often my favorites, at least in terms of their texture.
 My apple bundt cake with vanilla glaze is made with olive oil in the batter, as are these apple ginger mini cakes with salted caramel.
 The oil lends a certain moisture and lightness of crumb to the cake that butter does not.

 Cakes made with oil also tend to stay tender longer, which is an added benefit when making a larger cake like this bundt.
 The stronger taste of olive oil partners well with the robust flavors of chocolate and rye.
-Thanks to the olive oil, this is not only a moist chocolate cake, but also an easy chocolate cake recipe.
-It can easily be made by hand, no mixer required.

 Dutch Process Cocoa Powder vs. Natural Cocoa Powder

 This dark chocolate olive oil cake recipe specifically calls for dutch process cocoa powder.
 Don't have any?
 You can most likely substitute with natural cocoa powder here.
-There is enough baking soda in this recipe that it should neutralize the added acidity from natural cocoa powder and also provide the needed leavening.
-That said, since natural cocoa powder is lighter in color and flavor, you may find that the cake is not as dark in color or deeply chocolate in flavor.
-My preference is to stick with the dutch process variety for this recipe.
+There's enough baking soda in this recipe that it should neutralize the added acidity from natural cocoa powder and also provide the needed leavening.

 Different types of cocoa powder react to other ingredients in different ways.
 Natural cocoa powder is acidic.
 Dutch process cocoa powder has gone through a process that neutralizes the acidity.
 It is sometimes called Dutched or Alkalized cocoa powder.